chrno1209/episerver-aceeditor/README.md

 # EPiServer AceEditor
 This is an integration for EPiServer to use [Ace](https://github.com/ajaxorg/ace) editor, a well-known code editor for the web.

+> Please note that the original code is for EPiServer v10, for v11 you can find the code in **[Episerver v11 compatibility](https://github.com/chrno1209/episerver-aceeditor/tree/Episerver_v11_compatibility)** branch

 ---------------------------------------------------------
 To use AceEditor in your project, first try to install it via EPiServer Nuget
 ```